Al-un/beerworld/aws_cloudformation-static-website/README.md

 ## CloudFormation, the theory

-In short, CloudFormation relies on a template file, written in JSON or YAML.
+CloudFormation relies on a template file, written in JSON or YAML.
 Such template declares all the AWS resources we will need, how they are configured and, subjected to some limitations, how they are related to each other.

 CloudFormation can be managed through the CLI or the web console.